-Number of Enrolled Students Awarded Aid First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2023 cohort) 1,439 5,016 71 В Number of students in line a who applied for need-based financial aid 1,281 3,861 29 С Number of students in line b who were determined to have financial need 1,031 3,233 26 D Number of students in line c who were awarded any financial aid 1,031 3,233 25 E Number of students in line d who were awarded any need-based scholarship or grant aid 1,008 3,176 21 F Number of students in line d who were awarded any need-based self-help aid 792 2,384 10 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 1,005 3,140 16 Н Number of students in line d whose need was fully met ( exclude PLUS loans , unsubsidized loans , and private alternative loans ) 202 582 6 Ī On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 74.0% 69.3% 64.6% J The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans. \$ 33,963 \$ 32,133 \$ 18,148 K Average need-based scholarship and grant award of those in line e \$ 27,098 \$ 25,148 \$ 15,731 L Average need-based self-help award ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f \$ 5,260 \$ 5,695 \$ 4,512 М Average need-based loan ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f who were awarded a \$ 3,239 \$ 4,102 \$ 4,389
+Number of Enrolled Students Awarded Aid First-time Full- time First-year Students Full-time Undergrad (Incl.
+First-Year) Less Than Full-time Undergrad А Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2024 cohort) 1,473 5,151 65 В Number of students in line a who applied for need- based financial aid 1,334 4,064 23 С Number of students in line b who were determined to have financial need 1,098 3,454 16 D Number of students in line c who were awarded any financial aid 1,098 3,453 12 E Number of students in line d who were awarded any need-based scholarship or grant aid 1,072 3,375 8 Number of students in line d who were awarded any need-based self-help aid 705 2,400 11 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 1,061 3,333 6 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 174 484 0 On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 69.5% 65.2% 29.0% J The average financial aid package of those in line d .
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$34,694 \$33,629 \$12,431 к Average need-based scholarship and grant award of those in line e \$29,311 \$27,442 \$13,223 L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$4,728 \$4,917 \$3,944 М Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$3,401 \$4,165 \$3,944

-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1.

+• In the chart below, students may be counted in more than one row, and full-time first-year students should also be counted as full-time undergraduates.

-Number of Enrolled Students Awarded Non-need-based Scholarships and Grants First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 356 1,521 14 0 Average dollar amount of institutional non-need-based scholarship and \$ 22,547 \$ 19,403 \$ 11,174 Ρ Number of students in line a who were awarded an institutional non- 81 333 5 Q Average dollar amount of institutional non-need-based athletic \$ 24,551 \$ 24,658 \$ 27,715
+Number of Enrolled Students Awarded Non-need- based Scholarships and Grants First-time Full-time First-year Students Full-time Undergrad (Incl.
+First-year.)
+Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 226 1,166 3 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$22,476 \$21,808 \$11,889 Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 68 320 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$21,324 \$24,347 \$0

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

 Include: